Jovan-Savic/os1kernel/README.md

 ## Want to see more?

-The whole text project is available in the Serbian language on the courses [website](http://os.etf.rs/OS1/index.htm) in the section Project.
+The whole text project is available in the Serbian language on the courses [website](http://os.etf.rs/OS1/index.html) in the section Project.

 It is recommended to understand basic terms and concepts used in this project, such as:
 - Memory management and organisation
 - Basics of assembly for RISC-V (available in the  documentation previously mentioned)
 - Processes and threads
 - Process sync using Semaphores

-If you are not familiar with any of these terms, feel free to search for them on sites such as [geeksforgeeks](https://www.geeksforgeeks.org/) or YouTube.
-There are also free courses on the web, so search for them too.

 # Prepare project for use